DORAEMON: Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation: Methods

+To build a deep and structured understanding of the task, CoDe-VLM acts as a semantic compiler.
+It leverages the vast world knowledge embedded within a VLM to on-the-fly compile an unstructured instruction $T$ into a dynamic, task-specific knowledge graph (KG).

-Figure \ref{fig:ventral_stream} illustrates this knowledge extraction process.
-The structured information gathered across these dimensions forms a database of the task $T$.
-This representation enables the agent not only to verify whether an object encountered during navigation matches the task description but also to potentially inform planning by suggesting likely areas to explore first, thereby interfacing with the spatial reasoning components of the Dorsal Stream.
+CoDe-VLM generates a graph structure encapsulating nodes and relational edges.
+This task KG, formed from extracted semantic attributes like general description, appearance, and location, constitutes our explicit and compositional representation of the task.
+This representation not only enables the agent to robustly verify objects encountered during navigation but also provides crucial priors for planning by interfacing with the spatial reasoning components of the Dorsal Stream.